 1. Departmental or Unit Review -- The department chairperson or equivalent administrator is responsible for initiating the process for the promotion of faculty to the rank of associate or full professor or above, or the equivalent in other academic ranks (e.g., curators, librarians, extension agents, scientists, scholars or engineers).
 The appropriate department chairperson or administrator will initiate the nomination process upon the request of an eligible faculty member, except that only a college dean or the administrator of a unit equivalent to a college may nominate a faculty member for the title of distinguished professor.
-Nominations shall be processed and considered as described in paragraphs (6)(a), (c) and (d) of this regulationrule.
+Nominations shall be processed and considered as described in paragraphs (6)(a), (c) and (d) above.
 The eligible faculty members of the department or unit shall review the packet and may meet to discuss the nomination.
 A secret ballot of the eligible faculty of the department or unit shall be taken no earlier than one day following the meeting.
 The chairperson or equivalent administrator shall review the nomination and report the results of the faculty vote, the results of his or her review, and his or her recommendation to the candidate and to the appropriate dean or director.
 Nomination for the award of the "distinguished professor" title shall be made by the appropriate college dean or equivalent administrator and be accompanied by the votes or a summary of the opinions of those faculty in the rank of professor or the equivalent in academic rank within the academic department or unit.
 In those colleges in which there are no departments or in which the departments are so small that the college has chosen to forego the departmental review, the dean shall initiate the process.
 In such colleges, a secret ballot of the eligible faculty members of the college shall be taken in lieu of the secret ballot of the department or unit eligible faculty member.
+As set forth in paragraph (6)(a)1c above, the chairperson, dean or equivalent administrator shall not participate in any secret ballot taken pursuant to this paragraph.

-2. Review at College Level - The dean, or director in the case of the University Libraries or the Florida Museum of Natural History, and a college-level fact-finding committee the College Tenure and Promotion Committee, comprised of tenured faculty members of the college holding the rank of full professor shall review the nomination.
-A college committee for the purposes of promotion review shall be composed of faculty holding faculty or faculty equivalent titles, as defined in Regulation 6C1-7.003, at the associate (or equivalent) rank and above.
+2. Review at College Level - The dean, or director in the case of the University Libraries or the Florida Museum of Natural History, and a college-level fact-finding committee shall review the nomination.
+A college committee for the purposes of promotion review shall be composed of faculty holding faculty or faculty equivalent titles, as defined in University of Florida Regulation 7.003, at the associate (or equivalent) rank and above.
 The only modifiers to these titles shall be the clinical, research, and extension modifiers.
-In the Institute of Food and Agricultural Sciences (IFAS) county extension faculty may also serve on a committee.
-A college may have one or more such committees and may have one committee that reviews both tenure and promotion cases.
-One-half of the members of anythe college-level fact-finding committee shall be elected by tenured faculty members of the college.
+In the Institute of Food and

+Agricultural Sciences (IFAS) county extension faculty may also serve on a committee.
+A college may have one (1) or more such committees and may have one (1) committee that reviews both tenure and promotion cases.
+One-half of the members of any college-level fact-finding committee shall be elected by tenured faculty members of the college.
 The eligible faculty members of the appropriate college committee shall provide recorded individual assessments to the dean or director as part of its fact-finding and consultative role.
 An individual assessment shall consist of a committee member's indicating whether or not the candidate meets the standards for promotion within that college.
 The individual faculty members making the assessments shall not be identified.
 The dean's or director's letter of review and recommendation as well as the college committee's individual assessments will be submitted to the candidate and to the University's Academic Personnel Board.